 The government has now clarified that these are two different situations.
 A year-end revaluation gain with respect to inventory items will remain non-taxable according to the Nice Cheer principle.S.15BA by contrast will only apply where there is an actual change of intention from inventory to capital or vice versa.

 It is also stated in the first batch of amendments that the arm’s length principle will not apply in relation to any disposal or acquisition of trading stock where S.15BA applies.

 Some of the key transfer pricing amendments discussed above are favourable to the business community in Hong Kong.
 In particular, the increase in the exemption thresholds for the preparation of transfer pricing documentation and IRD’s clarification of what constitutes the arm’s length provision are very much welcomed.

 The second batch of amendments which is expected to be published later in May with respect to the exemption of certain domestic transactions is another desirable change.
 However, it does not seem that the government will change its stance on S.15F relating to income attributable to intellectual property.
 This is a major concern to the business community and may cause significant double taxation risk relating to transfer pricing issues of intangibles.

 As the Legislative Council is close to finalizing the BEPS Bill, it is critical for taxpayers to ensure that their related party transactions comply with the arm’s length principle, and to get a head start in preparing transfer pricing documentation.
 This is especially necessary in light of S.15F, which requires taxpayers to review appropriate income allocation with respect to intellectual property.

-For more information and assistance, please contact any of our transfer pricing contacts.
+For more information and assistance, please contact any of our transfer pricing contacts below.